Why Sex Outside of Marriage Is Wrong

 Paul warns Christians that we have left the ways of the world behind (Colossians 3:2-6).
 It is because people engage in fornication (sexual intercourse before marriage) and pursue passion (stimulating themselves with the desire for sex) that God's wrath will come against the world.
 We must keep our vessels (our bodies) sanctified (set apart as holy) and in honor (I Thessalonians 4:3-5).
 In order to accomplish this, Christians must not engage in fornication or pursue lustful passions.
 We cannot keep ourselves pure and damage our bodies at the same time.

-The abhorrence for sexual sins should be so pronounced that Paul told the Ephesians in Ephesians 5:3-5 that fornication or any impure thoughts should not be named among Christians.
+The abhorrence for sexual sins should be so pronounced that, as Paul told the Ephesians in Ephesians 5:3-5, fornication or any impure thoughts should not be named among Christians.
 In other words, when topics, such as who is sleeping with whom this week or who was caught with a Playboy magazine under their bed, the last person you would associate with such actions is a Christian.
 A Christian should live such a life that no one would think he would engage in sexual intercourse outside of marriage.

 To promote such a reputation, a Christian must guard not only his actions but also the way he talks.
 Paul warns against "filthiness."
 This is dirty talk (talk with sexual connotations) or lewd gestures.
 We must also avoid "foolish talk."
 This is making light of serious matters.
 Sex intercourse is a serious matter and should not be a topic of banter in a locker room.
 The third thing Paul warns against is "coarse jesting."
 These are dirty jokes about sex and sexual function.
 If a Christian engages in this type of talking, it would leave the impression that he engages in such things and approves of such behavior.
 We must not only keep ourselves pure, but we must also keep our reputation pure.